kewlfft/ansible-aur/README.md

 ## Usage
 ### Warning
-* It is recommended to use the official *pacman* module for removal or for system upgrade with the repositories, this module aims to cover the AUR,
+* It is recommended to use the official *pacman* module for removal or for system upgrade with the repositories, this module aims to cover the AUR.
-* Searches are limited to the AUR using the *--aur* parameter, except for *yay* and *yaourt* which do not support it and systematically search the repositories,
+* Searches are limited to the AUR, using the *--aur* parameter, except for *yay* and *yaourt* which do not support it and systematically search the repositories.
-* A package is reinstalled only if an update is available using the *--needed* parameter, except for *yay* which do not support it and systematically reinstalls,
+* A package is reinstalled only if an update is available, using the *--needed* parameter, except for *yay* which does not support it and systematically reinstalls.

 ### Examples
 Use it in a task, as in the following examples:
 ```
-# Install (using the first known helper found)
+# Install - using the first known helper found
 - aur: name=package_name
   become: yes
   become_user: user_that_has_nopasswd_in_sudoers_for_pacman_use

-# Install (using trizen)
+# Install - using trizen
 - aur:
     use: trizen
     name: